mother-of-all-self-hosting/ansible-role-nextcloud/docs/configuring-nextcloud.md

 After adjusting the hostname, make sure to adjust your DNS records to point the domain to your server.

+>[!NOTE]
+> Changing the hostname after the first installation is currently not supported by Nextcloud.
+See [this page](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/domain_change.html) on the documentation as well.

 ### Configure database

 By default Nextcloud is configured to use Postgres, but you can choose other databases such as MySQL (MariaDB) and SQLite.